AOSSIE-Org/CarbonFootprint-API/docs/Authorization/access.md

 {% method %}

-This route enables you to authorize a user and create a access key for the API.
+This route enables you to authorize a user and create an access key for the API.
 This access key is passed along with every request to the Emission API.

 ### 1. Create API Key -
-This route enables takes in the ID token from auth0 recovered from local storage and is passed on as the header to acknowledge the user and create a user , assign a access key and the default rate limit.
+This route enables takes in the ID token from auth0 recovered from local storage and is passed on as the header to acknowledge the user and create a user , assign an access key and the default rate limit.

 Sample Request JSON